Devyanshu/image-split-with-overlap/README.md

 |![Splitted Image](images/0/splitted_4.jpeg)  |  ![Splitted Image](images/0/splitted_5.jpeg) |  ![Splitted Image](images/0/splitted_6.jpeg) | ![Splitted Image](images/0/splitted_7.jpeg) |
 |![Splitted Image](images/0/splitted_8.jpeg)  |  ![Splitted Image](images/0/splitted_9.jpeg) |  ![Splitted Image](images/0/splitted_10.jpeg) |![Splitted Image](images/0/splitted_11.jpeg) |

+##### The images in the last row and column are overlapped to adjust for splitting to size 150x150, because the height and width of the original image is not completely divisible by 150.

 #### Splitted images(150x150) with 10% overlap